JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 <header class = "exercise-header">Exercise:</header><p>
 ```

 The goal of this exercise is to create a new package using the PkgTemplates package.
-Install PkgTemplates and then use the following code to generate a new package template
+Install PkgTemplates and then use the following code to generate a new package template.

 ```julia
 using PkgTemplates